jouellnyc/micropython_sim800L/README.md

 | SIM800L VCC | 5V |
 | SIM800L GND | GND |

-5 Pins Total, RST and VDD were not needed to be connected.
+So in summary 5 Pins Total are needed as above.
+RST and VDD were not needed to be connected.
 I used a 5V/3A wall power supply and also 4 X 1.2 V AA Enerloop batteries in a pack for the mobile setup to power the pico (with the latter I connected SIM800L VCC  to pin 39/VSYS of the Pico).

 ### Tips from Arduino Forum
 ```